BrianSturgis/JanWeek6Project/README.md

 This application is built currently to be displayed in full screen otherwise the UI will not align correctly with the background artwork.

 ## KNOWN BUGS
+- does not work well with chrome DARK MODE extension.
+- limited responsiveness.

 ## Setup/Installation Requirements